How High Growth GovCons Can Attract the Best Talent

-When I talk to rapidly growing government contractor executives, recruiting is almost always a top concern.
+When we talk with rapidly growing government contractor executives, recruiting is almost always a top concern.
 Many have done recruiting in an ad-hoc manner, with individuals doing recruiting while wearing other hats.
 When growth climbs higher, there comes a tipping point where this way of recruiting is no longer sustainable to meet increased hiring needs.
 And, for many government contractors who provide services, recruiting is a form of revenue generation.
 We frequently work with these and other organizations to help them create recruiting strategies which will develop and sustain growth.

 Competition for top talent is fierce within the government contracting arena in the greater Washington, DC metropolitan area.
 Not to mention the fact that competition for federal work has become a race to the bottom in terms of pricing, which makes offering competitive salaries all the more challenging.